right-rudder/alto/src/content/articles/how-airplanes-defy-gravity-the-magic-of-lift.md

 In simple terms:

-- Faster air on top = Lower pressure.
+- Faster air on top = Lower pressure
-- Slower air on bottom = Higher pressure.
+- Slower air on bottom = Higher pressure

 This pressure difference creates lift, pushing the wing upward.
 It’s the difference in pressure that literally pushes the plane into the sky.